Li Qin (actress)

-Early life
+Early life and education

-Li was born in Bacheng Town of Kunshan city, Jiangsu province on September 27, 1990.
+Li was born in Bacheng Town of Kunshan, Jiangsu, China.
 At the age of 11, Li studied Chinese traditional opera in Shipai Central School.

 She graduated from the Affiliated Chinese Opera School of Shanghai Theatre Academy in 2008, majoring in kunqu.

 Career

 2010–2016: Debut and rising popularity

 Li first rose to prominence in 2010 for playing Xue Baochai in the television series The Dream of Red Mansions, based on the novel by the same name by Cao Xueqin.
 She won the Best New Actress award at the TVS Award Ceremony for her performance.

 In 2011, Li made her film debut in The Founding of a Party, playing Yang Kaihui.
 She was nominated for the Best Newcomer Award at the 31st Hundred Flowers Awards.
 She again played Yang Kaihui in China in 1921, another patriotic tribute production.